redsanket/spark/external/presto/guide/prerequisite.rst

      :alt:
      :align: left

+  4. Both ``Presto`` service and the user that will be running the queries need access to the encryption zone.
+If the user (regular or headless) or the unix group they belong to is not part of the ``Encryption Key Readers`` section, request access for that as well via ``Add User`` or ``Add Group``.
-  4. After submission, wait for the admin of your encryption zone to approve the request.
+  5. After submission, wait for the admin of the encryption zone to approve the request.
-  5. Once approved, Support Shop will create a Jira for the Grid SE to modify to the ACL.
+  6. Once approved, Support Shop will create a Jira for the Grid SE to modify the ACL.
+Please wait for the ACL push to happen and Jira to be resolved.
+It may take 3-5 business days based on the deploy cycle.